 A recent study estimates that 47% of foreclosed properties are still occupied.

-But, what they had found is that when a Houston foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair.
+But, what they had found is that when a Beaumont foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair and be vandalized.
 Often times the bank would rather have you in the property even after you stop paying your payments and the foreclosure is started because it wards of vandals and keeps the house in good working order.
+Crazy right.

 There’s been a lot of talk in the media about people living for free after foreclosure – and even many stories about banks “abandoning” properties.